This chicken and dumplings recipe is sure to become a family favorite.

 Instructions

-- In a large soup pot, combine the chicken, onion, carrots, and celery.
-Add salt to taste (about ½ teaspoon).
+- In a large soup pot, combine the chicken, onion, carrots, celery, salt, pepper, and the bay leaf.

 - Add chicken broth.
 Bring to a boil, reduce heat, and simmer covered for 45-60 minutes or until the chicken is tender and cooked through.
 While the broth is simmering, prepare dumplings below.

-- Gently add dumplings to broth.
-Simmer for 15-20 minutes or until tender.
+- Add the strained broth back to the pot.
+Bring to a boil and gently add dumplings to broth.
+Reduce heat and simmer for 15-20 minutes or until tender.

 - Stir chicken (and vegetables if desired) into the broth and cook about 2-3 minutes or until heated through.